kean/Nuke/Demo/README.md

 Every pipeline the demo builds counts what it does, and the pipeline HUD shows the figures over any screen: tap the gauge in the navigation bar, or launch with `-demoHUD 1`.
-The pill at the bottom opens into a panel with the tasks, cache hits, queues, decode times, bytes, caches, memory footprint, and dropped frames of the pipeline that is busy. **Pipeline HUD** in the Lab says what each figure counts.
+The pill at the bottom opens into a panel with the tasks, where the images came from, the queues, bytes, caches, memory footprint, and dropped frames of the pipeline that did something last. **Pipeline HUD** in the Lab shows the same lines for every pipeline at once.

 Launch the app with the `NUKE_DIAGNOSTICS_ENABLED` environment variable set – it is in the scheme, unticked, under Run › Arguments › Environment Variables – and every